Nourish - What’s the Scoop on: Ginseng

 Siberian Ginseng is native to North Eastern Asia and is often referred to as Eleutherococcus or eleuthero.

-Siberian ginseng, though not a true ginseng, but rather a distant cousin to the Panax types, has also been widely used in Chinese medicine for thousands of years.
+Though not a true ginseng, but rather a distant cousin to the Panax types, it has a wide history of use in Chinese medicine for thousands of years.
 This is because although Siberian ginseng is not related, it has very similar benefits, which is what earned it the name of ginseng.

-Since Siberian ginseng boasts very similar properties to Asian ginseng (which is how it got its name after all!).
+Since eleuthero boasts very similar properties to Asian ginseng (which is how it got its name after all!).
 I will list the health benefits that they both provide below.
-The term ‘ginseng’ used below refers to both Asian and Siberian ginseng in this case.
+The term ‘ginseng’ used below refers to both Asian and Siberian in this case.

 No. 1 Adaptogen

-Adaptogens are herbs or botanical substances that help to balance the body’s physiological systems (such as the adrenals and nervous system) to better adapt to internal and external stressors.
+Adaptogens are herbs or botanical substances that help to balance the body’s physiological systems.
+This includes the adrenals and the nervous system.
+Adaptogens help the body to better adapt to internal and external stressors.
 These can include environmental toxins and pollution, stress, poor sleeping habits, insomnia, anxiety, extreme nervousness or depression to name a few.

-These adaptogens calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals — from blood sugar and immune system regulation to hormones and blood pressure.
+Importantly, adaptogens calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals.
+This includes blood sugar and immune system regulation to hormones and blood pressure.

-Since ginseng strengthens the adrenal glands themselves, this makes ginseng especially important to those suffering from chronic stress.
+Since ginseng strengthens the adrenal glands themselves, it is especially important for those suffering from chronic stress.

 Adaptogens have different effects depending on the state of health in that moment.
-For example, if one is stressed out and anxious, they will likely find ginseng to be calming; whereas if one is depleted and exhausted, the plant will tend to have more uplifting and energizing properties.
+For example, if one is stressed out and anxious, they will likely find ginseng to be calming.
+On the other hand, if one is depleted and exhausted, the plant will tend to have more uplifting and energizing properties.

 That’s why the adaptogenic properties are so amazing.
 They work to bring the body into balance and harmony.